euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/05Privacy/WorkspaceONE_Android_Privacy.md

 # Privacy Agreement Module Integration Guide
 ## Workspace ONE for Android
-VMware Workspace ONE® for Android can be used to present privacy agreements and track their acceptance by the end user.
+Omnissa Workspace ONE® for Android can be used to present privacy agreements and track their acceptance by the end user.
 Presentation and tracking of agreements is handled by a separate privacy module in the software development kit for Android.
 Use of the module in an app isn't dependent on integration with the